 Essentially, the NPA says the prosecution was let down by unreliable witnesses, chiefly the two brought to court to identify the police officers seen assaulting Tatane.
+Two witnesses changed their testimony, claiming they could not, in fact, identify the perpetrators; a third was called but his testimony, says the NPA, was so contradictory that it was dismissed.
+All three witnesses, said the court, were evasive and unreliable.

 If three dodgy witnesses were all the NPA had in its arsenal as it went into battle, it's understandable that the case didn't stand up.
 The NPA says it started out with 35 witness statements, 19 from members of the South African Police Service and four from what is now the Independent Police Investigative Directorate.
 From those 35 witnesses, the prosecutors came up with a mere three who claimed, initially at least, to be able to identify the killers.
 In court, the NPA found they could not, in fact, do so – or were no longer willing to.